Academic Policies

 Criteria

-The use of an "Incomplete" may not be initiated by faculty but rather must be requested by the student and approved by the faculty.
-The "Incomplete" (INC) is a temporary assessment that may be assigned only when the criteria below apply.
-Those criteria shall be as follows:
+A request for an "Incomplete" shall be initiated by the student and approved by the course instructor.
+The "Incomplete" (INC) is a temporary grade that may be assigned only when the criteria below are met:

-- The student has experienced unforeseen and extenuating circumstances that can be documented, which prevent fulfillment of the remaining course requirements no later than the end of the term;
+The student has experienced unforeseen and extenuating circumstances that can be documented, which prevent fulfillment of the remaining course requirements by the end of the term;

 An incomplete shall not be assigned when it is necessary for the student to attend a major portion of the class when it is next offered.
 An incomplete is also prohibited where the normal practice requires an extension of the course requirement beyond the close of the term, e.g., thesis or project-type courses.
-An incomplete grade is not appropriate for students who completed all coursework but are unsatisfied with the final grade for the course.
+An incomplete grade is not appropriate for students who completed all coursework but are unsatisfied with the final grade for the course nor for additional grading time.

 Procedures

-- Students who are certain they meet the criteria for requesting an incomplete grade will initiate the workflow by going to the portal, my.fordham.edu, Students page, under Electronic Forms, selecting the "Incomplete (INC) Grade Contract" link, and completing part 1 of the INC Grade Contract form.
-Students must provide a compelling reason why they are requesting an INC grade.
-The student will submit the form, and the workflow will route the request to the course instructor.
+The student who is certain they meet the criteria for requesting an incomplete grade will initiate the workflow by going to the portal, my.fordham.edu, Students page, under Electronic Forms, selecting the "Incomplete (INC) Grade Contract" link, and completing part 1 of the INC Grade Contract form.
+The student must provide a reason for the request, with documentation to be shared with the course instructor.
+Please bear in mind that medical diagnoses are not to be shared with the instructor.
+Upon submission, the workflow will route the request to the course instructor.

-- If the instructor determines that the student meets the criteria, the instructor will check the approve box and specify the course assignments that must be completed.
-The instructor will specify when all missing assignments must be submitted.
-Instructors should give themselves sufficient time to grade the missing assignments and submit grade change requests before the deadline specified on the GSE Academic Calendar.
+If the instructor determines that the student meets the above criteria, the instructor will check the approve box and specify the course assignments that must be completed.
+All outstanding course assignments must be submitted to the instructor for final grading within four weeks of the last day of coursework.
+Instructors will have two weeks to grade the missing assignments and submit grade change requests before the deadline specified on the GSE Academic Calendar.

 Incomplete Due to Military Service (IMS)